rishirajbansal/DeploymentSetup-dotCMS/README.md

 Remote Machine (Server) should already be setup with following configuration:

-- Swarm is already initialized and setup to use remote machine as manager node
+- Swarm is already initialized and setup as a manager node
 - 'Overlay' Driver Network created
 - PostgreSQL database running inside Docker and up
 - NFS server running inside Docker and up